Securities Lending Strategies: Exclusive Valuations and Auction Bids: Conclusion

 \section{Conclusion}

-We have looked at a methodology to value securities portfolios from a securities lending perspective.
-We have then looked at various strategies that would be relevant to an exclusive auction.
-We derived the closed form solutions where such a formulation exists and in situations where approximations and numerical solutions would be required, we have provided those.
-The paper presents a theoretical foundation supplemented with empirical results for a largely unexplored financial business.
+We have looked at methodologies to value securities portfolios from a securities lending perspective.
+The weighting scheme we have used to combine multiple valuations can be useful in any situation where multiple forecasts are made and we need a methodology to combine them.
+We have derived conditions under which our alternative weighting scheme converges faster to the true valuation when compared to the minimum variance weighting.
+We have then looked at various bidding strategies that would be relevant to an exclusive auction.
+From a related paper (Kashyap 2018), we have used closed form solutions where such a formulation exists and in situations where approximations and numerical solutions are required we have utilized those.
+The paper presents a theoretical foundation supplemented with numerical results for a largely unexplored financial business.
 The results from the simulation confirm the complexity inherent in the system, but point out that the heuristics we have used can be a practical tool for bidders and auction sellers to maximize their profits.
 The models developed here could be potentially useful for inventory estimation and for wholesale procurement of financial instruments and also non-financial commodities.